daniel-hauke/compi_ioio_phase/README.md

 Downloading the data
 ---------------
-1. Please, download the data from: (will follow).
+1. Please, download the data from: https://osf.io/6rdjc/
 2. Copy the data into the compi_ioio_phase folder using the following structure:
 ```
 compi_ioio_phase